ligato/docs/docs/user-guide/concepts.md

 - `module` -  groups models belonging to the same configuration entity.
 For example, VPP configuration models identify with a VPP module; Linux configuration models with a Linux module.
 - `version` - current version of the VPP agent API.
 This value changes upon release of a new version.
-- `type` - keyword describing the given model such as interfaces or bridge-domains.
+- `type` - keyword describing the given model type such as interfaces or bridge-domains.

-Model specs are defined in the __models.go__ files located in the [proto folder](https://github.com/ligato/vpp-agent/tree/master/proto/ligato) of the VPP agent repository.
+Ligato defines model specs in the `models.go` files located in the VPP agent repository [proto folder](https://github.com/ligato/vpp-agent/tree/master/proto/ligato).

 ---

 ### Key Prefix

-The three fields of the `model spec` are used to form a __key prefix__.
+The three fields of the `model spec` form a key prefix:
 ```
 config/<module>/<version>/<type>/
 ```

-The [agentctl model commands](../user-guide/agentctl.md#model) return model spec information, key prefix and more in a simple json format.
+The [agentctl model commands](../user-guide/agentctl.md#model) return model spec information, key prefix, and additional information in json format.

-Agentctl model inspect using the `vpp.interfaces` model as an example:
+Agentctl model inspect for the `vpp.interfaces` model:
 ```json
 agentctl model inspect vpp.interfaces
 ```